Experience Arts and Entertainment at Kent County’s Historic Theaters

 No matter when you visit Kent County, Garfield Center will have a dazzling performance on stage.
 The popular “Short Attention Span Theatre” is an evening of 10-minute plays that include original works from local playwrights.
 Writers, actors and critics are all invited to exchange ideas at the monthly meetings of the Live Playwrights’ Society.

-Plan your visit to coincide with one of the annual festivals held at the Garfield Center for the Arts, including the Chestertown Tea Party Festival in May, the Chestertown Jazz Festival in September or the Chestertown Harry Potter Festival in October.
+Plan your visit to coincide with one of the annual festivals held at the Garfield Center for the Arts, including the Chestertown Tea Party Festival in May and the Chestertown Jazz Festival in September.

 210 High St., Chestertown.
 410-810-2060